 The Zero Trust model is gaining momentum today due to an increasing number of security threats.
 Organizations are aware of this trend and recognize the severity of its impact on their business.
 If your business holds personal data, your customers will be concerned about the security of your infrastructure and your ability to adequately protect their sensitive information.
 Meanwhile, the recent COVID-19 pandemic has made Zero Trust even more relevant, with so many employees working remotely on unsecured devices and networks.

 Zero Trust network security models recognize attackers can come from inside or outside your network.
-Here is an eye-opening statistic – 34% of data breaches involve internal actors according to the 2019 Verizon Data Report.
-In Zero Trust, breaches are a given—you must assume the danger is already inside.
+Here is an eye-opening statistic – 18% of data breaches involve internal actors, according to the 2022 Verizon Breach Investigations Report.
+In Zero Trust, breaches are a given — you must assume the danger is already inside.
 Thus, everything and everyone is seen as a potential threat.
 This naturally leads to extremely strict controls on all user and device access within a Zero Trust environment.

 Why Zero Trust Security Systems Matter

 Zero Trust security matters today because the way the world does business has changed so dramatically.
 As organizations strive to digitize around the globe, employees, and data are no longer confined behind corporate fortresses.
 With this mobility comes the monumental challenge of securing a rapidly expanding sea of attack surfaces.
 Attackers, armed with automation and the newest technology, continue to increase the type and frequency of security threats.
 In short, cybersecurity has become a virtual street fight where no one can afford the luxury of trust.
 The numbers are indeed discouraging.
-Since 2005, the number of breaches has risen consistently in the United States, with 1,473 breaches recorded in 2019, exposing over 164.68 million sensitive records.
+Since 2005, the number of breaches has risen consistently in the United States, with 1,802 breaches recorded in 2022 And more than 442 million individuals impacted.

 Secondly, regulators have raised the security bar by imposing formidable duties of care for the customer data a company possesses.
 Strict regulations like the General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and the New York Shield Act hold companies responsible for third parties working with that data on the company’s behalf.
 Failing to comply isn’t an option either, as steep financial penalties can result when a user’s personal information is compromised due to system vulnerabilities.